We are hoping to resume Book Club via ZOOM; more information will follow. In the meantime, some member suggestions are as follows:

 - Nine Perfect Strangers by Lianne Moriarty.

 - Bitter is the New Black: Confessions of a Condescending, Egomaniacal, Self-Centered Smartass, Or, Why You Should Never Carry a Prada Bag to the Unemployment Office, memoir by Jen Lancaster.

 - Belgravia, by Julian Fellowes, creator, writer, producer of Downton Abbey

 - Pretty in Plaid: A Life, a Witch, and a Wardrobe, Or, the Wonder Years Before the Condescending, Egomaniacal, Self-Centered, Smartass Stage, by Jen Lancaster.

-- Last Letter from Juliet, by Melanie Hudson, is also about a female pilot in England.
+- Last Letter from Juliet, Melanie Hudson.

 - The Boy from the Woods, by Harlan Coban.

 - Before We Were Yours, by Lisa Wingate.

 With all the changes in our personal and church family routines, our carillon provides an opportunity for some level of “normalcy” during this difficult time.
 I am pleased to tell you that our wonderful carillonneur, Tanya Lukyanova, will continue to play the carillon on the first Sunday morning of the month through the summer.
 Specific time will be announced, so that, if you would like, you can come to the church and listen from your car.
 I also see this as a nice gesture to the neighborhood.